HewlettPackard/hpegl-vmaas-terraform-resources/docs/resources/hpegl_vmaas_instance.md

 Required:

 - **resource_pool_id** (Number) Unique ID to identify a resource pool.
-- **template** (String) Name of the virtual image as it appears on GLC.
-If no template is found with this name, an error will be returned.
+- **template** (String) Name of the virtual image as it appears on GLPC Portal.
+If no template is found with this name standard not found error returns will return.

 Optional: